 There are many situations when wood will be exposed to water.
 Unfortunately, water can cause a lot of damage to wood if left untreated.
 Wood stain forms a barrier over the surface that is waterproof and causes water to flow away without affecting your wood.

-Wood is also vulnerable to rotting and once that process has started there no going back.
+Wood is also vulnerable to rotting and once that process has started, there's no going back.
 It will have to be replaced.
 The stain can prevent and protect the wood from all kinds of rot.
 Staining can keep out termites, mold, mildew, and other pests that cause rot.

-If you have wood in your home that is located in a place where it will receive a lot of sun – wood siding, a wooden deck, or wood floors or furniture that are near windows – the only way to protect it is with wood stain.
+If you have wood in your home that is located in a place where it will receive a lot of sun—wood siding, a wooden deck, wood floors, or furniture that is near windows—the only way to protect it is with wood stain.
 Using wood stain will prevent the wood in your home from being discolored or fading.

 If you are planning to use exposed wood of any sort on exterior surfaces, it is recommended to apply a stain.
 Staining wood has many benefits, both aesthetic as well as functional.